rzmahdi/messanger-with-fastapi-python/README.md

-## I want to ctrane a simple messanger
+## I want to create a simple messanger
 ## Can i?